Anemia in Cats: What You Need to Know

 There are several different causes of anemia in cats.
 They include:

-When people think of blood loss, they typically think of trauma or a situation where blood is pooling out from somewhere, such as out of a wound.
-However, two of the most common causes of anemia from blood loss in cats are due to a flea and/or tick infestation and hookworm infections.
+The term “trauma/blood loss” may bring to mind situations when blood is pooling from a wound or other trauma.
+However, two of the most common causes of anemia from blood loss in cats are due to flea and/or tick infestations and hookworm infections.

-Fleas and ticks drink blood off animals to live and reproduce.
-When cats, especially small cats or kittens are heavily infested, they can lose so much blood to the biting fleas and ticks that they actually become anemic.
-It can become so severe that the cat can die.
+Fleas and ticks drink animals’ blood to live and reproduce.
+When cats are heavily infested (particularly small cats or kittens), they can lose so much blood to these biting pests that they become anemic.
+In some cases, the condition is so severe that the cat can die.

-Hookworms like fleas and ticks, drink blood from cats.
-But they live inside the cat in the intestines.
-Hookworms use their sharp mouthparts to pierce the intestinal wall and guzzle blood.
+Hookworms, like fleas and ticks, drink blood from cats.
+Differing from fleas and ticks, hookworms live inside the cat’s intestines; they use their sharp mouthparts to attach to the intestinal wall and consume blood.
 Heavy infections can cause rapid blood loss and even death.

 Depending on the cause of anemia, your vet may review different treatment options with you.
-Treating anemia from disease processes such as kidney disease can be complicated, possibly requiring multiple medications and even blood transfusions.
+Treating anemia stemming from diseases such as kidney disease can be complicated, possibly requiring multiple medications and blood transfusions.

-Anemia associated with flea, tick or hookworm infestation is handled by killing and removing the blood sucking parasites.
-Once the parasites are removed, the cat's body will be able to replenish its oxygen-carrying red blood cells back to normal levels.
+Anemia associated with flea, tick or hookworm infestation is handled by killing and eliminating the blood-sucking parasites.
+Once the parasites are removed and no longer feeding on your pet, the cat’s body will be able to replenish its oxygen-carrying red blood cells back to normal levels.

-Speak to your veterinarian about how you can treat and control fleas as well as GI parasites such as hookworms.
+Talk to your veterinarian about how you can prevent, treat and control fleas, as well as intestinal parasites such as hookworms.